Alcatraz Island: Alcatraz Federal Penitentiary

 On June 11, 1962, brothers John and Clarence Anglin and Frank Morris escaped Alcatraz prison.
 John, Clarence, and Frank were all doing time for committing crimes such as bank robbery.
 They did this by digging through a vent for approximately three months, once they reached the top it took additional time to file down the bolts of the roof vents.
 They used sharpened spoons, a vacuum cleaner motor drill, and any other tools they could find to make the hole in the vent bigger and get through the bolted roof top vent.
-To fulfill their plan of escaping they made realistic dummy heads by using paper mache to disguise them while they do nightly checks.
+To fulfill their plan of escaping they made realistic dummy heads by using papier-m%C3%A2ch%C3%A9 to disguise them while the guards did nightly checks.
 They used hair clippings to make it believable that they were still sleeping in their beds during nightly checks.
-Getting out of the prison was only half their plan, they had to make it 1.25 miles in shark infested waters.
-They created rafts out of prison rain jackets and several life preservers; they were able to contract this idea from magazines they would read while being in prison.
-They had come up with waterproof glue as well to keep the raft together in the water.
+Getting out of the prison was only half their plan: they had to make it 1.25 miles to shore in shark infested waters.
+They created rafts out of prison rain jackets and several life preservers; they contracted this idea from magazines they had read while in prison.
+They came up with a waterproof glue as well to keep the raft together in the water.
 Then they made wooden paddles out of leftover wood scraps and plywood found around the prison.
-To blow up their raft they stole a concertina and used it to inflate their makeshift raft.
+To inflate their raft, they stole a concertina.
 At around 10pm on June 11th 1962 they made the escape and were never seen again.
 A fourth prisoner, Allen West, had intended to escape with Morris and the Anglins, but failed to get out of his cell in time.
-He would later cooperate with the FBI during their investigation, revealing the finer details of the escape plan.
+He later cooperated with the FBI during their investigation, revealing the finer details of the escape plan.

 Although most escapees were caught or drowned, in 1962, prisoner John Paul Scott made it to the shore.
-However, he was so weary that police found him unconscious and in hypothermic shock.
+He was so weary that police found him unconscious and in hypothermic shock.
 The annual Escape from Alcatraz Triathlon includes a required 1.5 mi swim from the island to the bay shore.

 Closing of the prison

 There are several reasons that Alcatraz closed as a penitentiary in 1963.
 The penitentiary cost much more to operate than other prisons (nearly $10 per prisoner per day, as opposed to $3 per prisoner per day at Atlanta).
-To add on, fresh water was impossible to get from around the Island to nearly 1 Million gallons of water had to be transported weekly.
-Half a century of salt water saturation had severely eroded the buildings and three people had purportedly escaped in 1962.
-After its closure, George Moscone received public proposals to repurpose Alcatraz Island.
+Additionally, there was no source of fresh water on the island; nearly one million gallons per week had to be transported from the mainland.
+Half a century of salt water saturation had severely eroded the buildings and three prisoners had purportedly escaped in 1962.
+In the years after its closure, the San Francisco mayor's office received various public proposals to repurpose Alcatraz Island.